Nursing (BSN) - RN-BSN

 • Spring Semester Deadline is July 15

 The deadlines for admission to RN-BSN program are rolling.
-Applications will be accepted past the stated deadline for the RN- BSN and RN-BSN/MSN pathways.
+Applications will be accepted past the stated deadline for the RN- BSN pathway.

 Academic Progression Policy for RN-BSN